migflow-project/Stream/README.md

 target_sparsity = 0.001    # Percent of nonzero values in the matrix

 nnz = int(n * (n * target_sparsity))
-nnz_half = nnz // 2   # /2 because we generate the Lower triangulat
+nnz_half = nnz // 2   # /2 because we generate the Lower triangular
                       # matrix and then symmetrize

 # To get the target sparsity, we generate a COO matrix with nnz/2 random triplets